Bayesian information criterion: Derivation

-Usage
+Use

 When picking from several models, ones with lower BIC values are generally preferred.
 The BIC is an increasing function of the error variance $\sigma_e^2$ and an increasing function of k.
 That is, unexplained variation in the dependent variable and the number of explanatory variables increase the value of BIC.
 However, a lower BIC does not necessarily indicate one model is better than another.
 Because it involves approximations, the BIC is merely a heuristic.
 In particular, differences in BIC should never be treated like transformed Bayes factors.

 It is important to keep in mind that the BIC can be used to compare estimated models only when the numerical values of the dependent variable are identical for all models being compared.
 The models being compared need not be nested, unlike the case when models are being compared using an F-test or a likelihood ratio test.